SepKfr/starburst_intern/README.md

 # Data Analysis using Trino
 ## Zeek data
 ## AWS account
+### You need to have an aws account with Starburst Enterprise Platform (SEP) cluster

 ## AWS CLI
 ## Upload to S3 Bucket
 ## Install Trino CLI